 There are many different ways to journal to help with managing stress.
 First, you can focus on your feelings and explore why you might feel that way.
 For example, I often feel like a burden to people around me, and writing about my emotions helps me process those feelings.

 You might also like to write poetry or perhaps finding questions or journal prompts might be more your style.

 Need help getting started with journaling?
 Try these 75 Deep Questions to Ask Yourself for Personal Growth.

 Research has shown that simply petting a dog lowers the stress hormone cortisol , while the social interaction between people and their dogs actually increases levels of the feel-good hormone oxytocin (the same hormone that bonds mothers to babies).

 They’re extremely low maintenance and they love you for who you are.
 When stress strikes, take some time to cuddle with your stress disappearing furry friend.
 Even if you don’t have a pet, consider volunteering at an animal shelter or finding a friend who has a pet.
 If you’re allergic to certain animals, stress won’t stand a chance when they’re around.

-Stress management requires a bit of work but if you can implement them into your life every day or even once in a while; stress will no longer have a grip on you.
+Stress management, especially as a woman, requires a bit of work but if you can implement them into your life every day or even once in a while; stress will no longer have a grip on you.

 When stress strikes, these stress management techniques are there to help you with managing stress.
 Whether your stress comes in the form of a move, children, or a new job, it’s important to know your own ideal levels of stress.